 If you wish to exercise your Right to restriction of processing, we will do the following:

-1) Cancel the renewal of your account.
+1) Cancel the renewal of any active subscription linked to your account.
 2) Apply the Right to withdraw consent concerning guides, tips, emails with personalized offers, and promotions.
 Note that in this case even if you do not use your Dashlane account, you will still receive emails related to your account.

 Right to data portability